 I’m a member of the Facebook group, the Modern Mending Club run by author Erin Lewis-Fitzgerald; a great spot run to ask for some visible mending tips.

-Patagonia has released guides on how to repair their clothes.
+Patagonia has released guides on how to repair Patagonia clothes.

 And Hubbub has a guide to looking after clothes with glitter, beads and sequins